 Inspire musical exploration and creativity with these virtual activities for kids!
-As the summer begins to cool down and school picks up, we're here to equip our parents and teachers with interactive videos, games, and resources to help keep your students learning and engaged.
+We're here to equip our parents and teachers with interactive videos, games, and resources to help keep your students learning and engaged.
 Whether you're a teacher looking for virtual classroom activities or assistance with remote learning, or you're a parent seeking ideas for a Zoom play date, or ways to inspire creativity in your household, we have just what you need to keep your children focused and entertained!

 2. Build a dragon mask

 Join teaching artist Miss Heather in building an opera-inspired dragon mask.

 What you need:

 One long cardboard box

 Mat or cardboard to cut on

 Scissors or a box cutter